Blog

-Then the WordPress CMS came along and revolutionized the web publishing world.
-Now, it’s becoming almost impossible to tell blogs and websites apart.
+Then WordPress came along and changed all this.
+Now, it’s becoming harder to tell blogs and websites apart.
 Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s “under the hood”.

-For website owners, understanding the difference between a Content Management System application like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, in terms of the things that the majority of website owners care most about, like web development costs, ease of use, ability to maintain the website up-to-date, managing content, etc.
+For website owners, understanding the difference between a CMS application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, regarding the areas that the majority of website owners care most about, like web development costs, ease of use, ability to maintain the website up-to-date, managing content, etc.

 Think about this …